Mauricio Flores Ríos

-Mauricio Flores Rios (born September 10, 1990, in Valparaiso) is a Chilean chess player who holds the Grandmaster title.
+Mauricio Flores Rios (born September 10, 1990, in Valparaíso) is a Chilean chess player who holds the Grandmaster title.
 As of January 2015 he has a FIDE rating of 2531, is number 1 in Chile among active players.

 In 2009 Mauricio Flores Rios moved to Brownsville, Texas after being recruited by the University of Texas at Brownsville.
 He played for UT Brownsville at the Final Four (President's Cup) of 2009, 2010 and 2011, as well as the Pan-American Intercollegiate of 2009-2012.

 In 2015, Flores Rios published the book Chess Structures - a Grandmaster Guide, providing a study of the 28 most frequently recurring pawn structures in practice.
 In 2025 he published the book Chess Imbalances - a Grandmaster Guide, discussing commonly occurring material imbalances such as bishop versus knight, possession of the bishop pair, opposite color bishops, a queen or rook being traded for other pieces, and so on.